raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 out a sickness or a headache while using *this* or even more while using any electronics in general.

+###another "guess"
-Well, I just remembered that you is settled down in a country where people sued fabricators for dead cats in microwaves.
+Well, I just remembered that you has been settled down in a country where people sued fabricators for dead cats in microwaves.
-Lawmakers which make those stupid things justiciable should be thrown to neolithic age.
-There *might* be a spurious correlation between something like that and the missing quadbuffering, but there isn't.
+Lawmakers making those stupid things justiciable should be thrown to neolithic age.
+There *might* be a spurious correlation between something like that and the missing quadbuffering, but there isn't - hopefully.
+If so, you need to think about moving to a country where something like that is clearly declared as nonsense.

 ##Conclusion
-Supporting quadbuffering in general would be your *unique selling proposition*.
-This point poses your top-ranked card in the market, just draw that card.
+Supporting quadbuffering in general represents your *unique selling proposition*.
+It poses your top-ranked card in the market, just draw that card.
+In exchange of doing so, you'll get a lot of open code and ideas for the future.

 Put the fun back on computing, nVidia!